What is suspension travel on a mountain bike?

 Weight and pedaling efficiency

-Long travel suspensions add weight and can “sink” more when pedaling, reducing efficiency.
-Short travel suspensions are stiffer and allow better power transfer.
+Long suspension adds weight and can “sag” more while pedaling, reducing efficiency.
+Short travel is stiffer and allows better transmit the power.

-If you do rides lasting several hours or mixed terrain, a medium travel (120-140 mm) offers the ideal balance between performance and comfort.
+If you do routes of several hours or mixed terrain, a medium travel (120-140 mm) offers the ideal balance between performance and comfort.

 Stability on descents

-How much travel you need depending on your MTB discipline
+How much travel you need according to your MTB discipline

 |